FrancisWooff/audiotest-2/README.md

 - Editing the php file(s) to receive a greater number of inputs from the html form & mail these.
 - It is no longer necessary to edit the .js file (or the .css file, unless you wish to change the look of your test)
 8. Consideration should be given to GDPR regulation, despite the very small amount of data being collected (name of subject) in running the test.
 You might consider removing the text input field for name from the test to anonymise it, removing personal data from the test, but as the page will be hosted on the net & searchable & accessible to anyone this runs the risk of random & possibly unreliable results.

-The following item is the only remaining item of a number of planned improvements for this project (others having been developed & incorporated)
-12. Randomisation of the placement of audio tracks to "a", "b" etc. faders/buttons (with a key in results mail to show how tracks were placed against "a", "b" etc.).
-This may be delivered initially as part of this branch or of new "V3" branch described below.

-Further developments & other branches of this project.
-This repository now has 3 branches:
-1. "Self-hosted-video" is an updated version of the original "audiotest" repository.
-It is not recommended to use this unless you need a version without an embedded player due to poor browser support (see the readme for the branch).
-2. The main branch is the version in use by most students using this project.
-3. "V3" is a new development branch for a version relying more on PHP, requiring less duplicate pages & sending results out from all pages in a single e-mail.
-This is likely to be ready in Oct 2020.
-After the "V3" above a version 4 with similar functionality, but built using node.js is planned.